-The College, acting as lessor, leases a building on campus property and space on a dormitory roof under long-term, noncancelable lease agreements.
-The leases expire at various dates through 2043 and provide for renewal options ranging from one to five years.
-Annual installment payments total between \$25,800 and \$175,000, plus interest at rates ranging from 2% to 5%.
-During the fiscal year ended June 30, 2022, the College recognized \$157,486 and \$20,563 in lease revenue and interest revenue, respectively, pursuant to these contracts.
+The College, acting as lessor, leases office space in a building on campus property under a long-term, non-cancelable lease agreement.
+The lease expires in 2025 with no renewal options.
+The monthly installment payment is \$1,200, plus interest at 2%.
+During the fiscal year ended June 30, 2023, the College recognized \$9,454 and \$1,085 in lease revenue and interest revenue, respectively, pursuant to this contract.